 Katie has co-written various articles with her law Partners, including “The Equal Opportunity Bully” published in Plaintiff magazine in June 2015, “Feminist Firms And The Pursuit Of Happiness For Lawyer Parents” published in Plaintiff magazine in June 2016, “Think You’re Protected When You Need Leave?
 Think Again!” published in Plaintiff magazine in June 2017, “California’s New Ban The Box Law – A Step Forward in Battling Racial Inequality in the Workplace” published in Plaintiff magazine in May 2018, and “Classification and the important of Dynamex” published in Plaintiff magazine in May 2019.

 Katie is a member of the state bars of California and Nevada.
-She has been selected as a SuperLawyers Rising Star every year since 2013.
+She was selected as a SuperLawyers Rising Star every year from 2013 to 2021, and has been recognized as a SuperLawyer every year since 2022.
 Katie is also a member of the California Employment Lawyers Association (CELA), the Nevada Justice Association (NJA), the Southern Nevada Association of Women Attorneys (SNAWA), and the Employment Law Section of the San Mateo County Bar Association, which she previously co-chaired for three years.
-She is also a founding member and director of Attorneys Bettering the Community (ABC), a non-profit organization devoted to bringing attorneys together to engage in hands-on community service projects in the Bay Area.
+She is also a founding member and director of Attorneys Backing the Community (ABC), a non-profit organization devoted to bringing attorneys together to engage in hands-on community service projects in the Bay Area.
 Katie is passionate about giving back to her community, both through her work as an attorney and through the community service projects she helps organize.